OCA/connector/connector/doc/guides/code_overview.rst

 :py:class:`~connector.connector.Binder`

-  The ``binders`` give the external ID or OpenERP ID from respectively an OpenERP ID or an external ID.
+  The ``binders`` give the external ID or Odoo ID from respectively an Odoo ID or an external ID.

 :py:class:`~connector.unit.mapper.Mapper`

-  The ``mappers`` transform a external record into an OpenERP record or conversely.
+  The ``mappers`` transform a external record into an Odoo record or conversely.

 :py:class:`~connector.unit.backend_adapter.BackendAdapter`